 Step 5.
 Connect the SATA cable from the motherboard to the SSD.
 If you can't find the SATA connection, follow the SATA cable of your old hard drive, you might find another one available.

 Step 6.
-Then close your computer case with the screwdriver, and connect all removed cables back.
-The installation process is done.
+Close your computer case with the screwdriver, and reconnect all removed cables.
+This completes the installation process.

 On laptop:

 Step 1.
 Connect the USB adapter to your laptop.
-For your information, if the SSD you're going to clone is a SATA SSD, you should buy a SATA adapter; if the SSD you're going to clone is an NVMe SSD, you should buy an NVMe adapter.
+If the SSD to be cloned is a SATA SSD, a SATA adapter is needed, while an NVMe adapter is required for an NVMe SSD.

 Step 3.
 Then you can start the cloning process.

-Note: The USB adapter is only for cloning a hard drive.
-In this case, you need to connect both hard drives to your laptop.
-But if you want to replace the old hard drive with the cloned one, you still need to open your laptop case with a screwdriver and put the new SSD in it.
+Note: The USB adapter is only for cloning a hard drive, requiring connection of both hard drives to a laptop.
+If replacing the old hard drive, the laptop case also needs to be opened with a screwdriver to install the new SSD.

-We have compared 5 hard drive cloning software in the aspects of price, ease of use, additional features, and overall experience.
-Take a glimpse of the comparison chart and it might help you make the best decision.
+We've compared 5 hard drive cloning software options, evaluating them based on price, ease of use, additional features, and overall experience.
+A comparison chart is available, which can help you make an informed decision and choose the best software for your needs.

 Comparison |